 The 5 Best Areas to Visit in Portugal

-Despite being one of the most popular countries to travel to, Portugal continues to be one the most affordable countries to visit in Western Europe.
-The beauty of Portugal is endless, from the rugged coastlines along the Algarve coast, the colorful streets of Lisbon, and the rolling hills of wine country.
-It makes a wonderful stop-over but Portugal also deserves to be the center of attention!
+Despite being one of the most popular countries to travel to, Portugal continues to be one of Europe’s best hidden gems, and one of the most affordable countries to visit in Western Europe.
+The beauty of Portugal is endless, from the rugged coastlines along the Algarve coast, to the colorful streets of Porto and Lisbon, to the rolling hills of wine country.
 My ideal trip would involve a few days in the city centers and wine country, then a week in relaxing on the sandy southern shores.
-These are the MUST SEE areas in Portugal that will have you both wanting more but also wondering how this place isn’t absolutely over-run with tourism yet (but I’m not complaining!
+These are the MUST-SEE areas in Portugal that will have you both wanting more but also wondering how this place isn’t absolutely over-run with tourism yet (but I’m not complaining!)

 BTW – hot tip – One of the reasons traveling to Portugal became much more accessible when TAP airlines started their stop-over program in Portugal.
 You can now fly from the U.S to any major European city with a stop-over of 1-5 days in Lisbon or Porto!
 Two trips in one??
 Sign me up!

 While the summer months are incredible in Portugal, they are the most crowded.
-In my opinion, the best time to visit Portugal is in either the spring (March to June) or fall (September to mid-October).
-Fall is also a great time if you’re looking to experience some of Portugal’s famous wine!!
+In my opinion, the best time to visit Portugal is in either the spring (March to June) or fall (September to early-October).
+Fall is also a great time in wine country!
+(But isn’t any time of year great in wine country!?)

 THE BEST AREAS TO TRAVEL IN PORTUGAL